Zamalek SC: Sustained success (1960–1984)

 In the 1970s, several Zamalek players were football stars who can simply lead a team by themselves such as; Ali Khalil, who started his football career in Zamalek's youth team in 1969, and played for the first team in 1971.
 Khalil spent his whole career with Zamalek.
 He was an outstanding goal scorer who scored 94 goals for Zamalek in 9 seasons.
 Khalil was one of Egypt's most popular players of the 1970s.
 In the 1976–77 Egypt Cup, Zamalek faced Ismaily in the final and finished the match in their favor with a score of 3–1.
 Zamalek's goals were scored by Farouk Gaafar and Ali Khalil (two goals), Khalil was the cup's top scorer with 4 goals.
 He also scored in both in the 1979 Egypt Cup final.
 Nicknamed "Dangerous Ali", Khalil was the Egyptian Premier League's top scorer in 1976-77 and 1979–80 seasons.
 In the 1978–79 league season, Khalil had a famous incident of honesty and high integrity, when he scored an incorrect goal after he shot the ball which passed through the torn outer net and landed in the goal against Ismaily in a famous match.
 Unfortunately, this goal was important for Zamalek in the chase for the league title, however he encountered the referee Ahmed Bilal, the referee of the match, and told him that the ball was not a goal, and the goal was canceled after it had been awarded amid major objections from the Ismaily players and fans.

 In the same generation, the midfielder Farouk Gaafar also started his youth career in Zamalek and spent his whole career with the club, was a rising star in the 1970s.
-He was a talented player with intelligence and incredible football skills that made him a great player in the squad and in the Egyptian national football team.
+He was a talented player with intelligence and football skills that made him a great player in the squad and in the Egyptian national football team.
 Nicknamed the "King of Midfield", Gaafar was the first captain in history to lift the African Cup of Champions Clubs in 1984.